Yaw Darko Asare

-Yaw Darko Asare is a Ghanaian jurist and an active justice of the Supreme Court of Ghana.
+Yaw Darko Asare is a Ghanaian jurist and an active member of the Supreme Court of Ghana.

 Early life and education

 Asare was born on 22 August 1963, in Akropong-Akwapim.
 He received his Ordinary Level Certificate from Okuapeman Senior High School in 1980 and his Advanced Level Certificate from Aggrey Memorial A.M.E.
 Zion Senior High School in 1982.
 He then pursued a Bachelor of Arts in law from the University of Ghana, which he obtained in 1986.
 He furthered his studies at the Ghana School of Law, where he earned his Professional Certificate in Law in 1986 and was called to the bar in 1988.

 In 1995, Asare obtained a post-graduate degree in International Maritime Law from the International Maritime Law Institute in Malta.
 Additionally, in 1997, he completed a Certificate of Training in Legislative Drafting from Tulane University in the US, and in 1998, he received a Certificate of Training on Port Management, Operations, and Administration from Galilee College, Israel.